 It’s time again for Austin City Limits (ACL) music festival here in beautiful Austin, Texas!
 New to ACL?
 New to Austin?
 Check out this last-minute guide from our ACL veterans before you go!

 ACL security is strict and the company works hard to innovate ways to make sure those attending have paid fair and square for access to the event.

 - Activate your wrist band: Registering your wristband online is required, and helps speed the festival entry process along.
-Tip: through a new system, ACL Cashless, you can also link your wristband up with your credit card so you don’t have to bring (or lose) your wallet at the fest.

 - Keep your access pass to yourself: Removed or exchanged wristbands are invalid.
 After a wristband has been worn, do not buy that wristband or exchange wristbands.
 Security does occasionally check to ensure the wristbands show no signs of tampering.

 - Double-check what you are allowed to bring with you (purses, pockets, etc.): The last thing you want is to have to give up your stuff at entry, right?
 Avoid that headache and review the list of prohibited and eligible items.
 Here are some highlights:

 - Empty CamelBak bottles/bags

 - Non-professional cameras

 The surrounding roads around Zilker Park will turn into a cluster of bikers, walkers, pedi-cabs, cabs, Car2gos, unicycles… and any other form of transportation you can imagine.
 Depending on where you’re staying, there are a few options for getting to ACL.

 Walking or biking the hike and bike trail